day8/re-com/README.md

 * a mostly [Bootstrap](http://getbootstrap.com/) look, mixed with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).

-In short, re-com attempts to provide the kind of basics you'd need to build a desktop-class app.
+In short, re-com attempts to provide the kind of UI basics you'd need to build a desktop-class app.

 If you decide to use re-com, consider also using [re-frame](https://github.com/Day8/re-frame) (an MVC-ish framework).
 Although both can be used independently, they dovetail well.